 1536 – 1541

-1539 The dissolution of the monasteries by Henry VIII brought the lands owned by the Abbey of St Albans under the Crown.
-Henry subsequently sold the Manor of Abbots Langley, along with the mill at Hunton Bridge to one of his most distinguished commanders, the military engineer Sir Richard Lee (Sir Richard subsequently sold the Manor back to the Crown).
+1539 Dissolution of the monasteries by Henry VIII brought the lands owned by the Abbey of St Albans under the Crown.
+Henry subsequently sold the Manor of Abbots Langley, along with the mill at Hunton Bridge to one of his most distinguished commanders, the military engineer Sir Richard Lee, who subsequently sold the Manor back to the Crown.

 1600 - 1641

-c1600 A two-storey building erected opposite the Church of St Lawrence, to become the basis of the Grade II listed building The Abbots House.
-The surviving early 17th century barn, stables and oasthouse are still to be seen.
+c1600 Two storey building erected opposite the Church of St Lawrence, to become the basis of the Grade II listed building The Abbots House.
+Surviving early 17th century barn, stables and oasthouse are still to be seen.
 The original buildings may have been the site of the Rectory Manor, a large hall where the Abbots officials would have held court.

 1616 Prince Charles (later King Charles I) owns the Manor of Langleybury and passes it to the Childe Family who remained in occupation until 1711.

 1641 Death of Francis Combe (Combes).
 He and his wife Anne (daughter of Elizabeth and William Greenhill) were residents of the Manor House.
-Francis died without issue, and in his will he left his properties in Abbots Langley to the Colleges of Sidney Sussex at Cambridge and Trinity at Oxford, at which he had been educated.
-Trinity had been founded by his maternal great-uncle Sir Thomas Pope.
+Francis died without issue and in his will he left his properties in Abbots Langley to the Colleges of Sidney Sussex at Cambridge, and Trinity at Oxford, at which he had been educated.
+Trinity was founded by his maternal great-uncle Sir Thomas Pope.

 1700 - 1800